How to Plan Your Middle School Art Curriculum Scope & Sequence in 8 Easy Steps!

 Vibrant neon lights painting project: a student favorite with a pink flamingo, palm leaves, and the uplifting phrase ‘life is good.’
 Ideal for middle school art curriculum.

-The Painting Neon Lights lesson from my curriculum is a vibrant and engaging way to explore color theory.
-In this project, students learn about value and color contrast by creating neon light effects using bright, bold colors on a dark background.
-This lesson not only reinforces their understanding of color theory but also allows them to experiment with color in a way that feels fresh and exciting, helping to cement these concepts in a memorable and creative manner.
+The Painting Neon Lights easy middle school art lesson from my curriculum is a vibrant and engaging way to explore color theory.
+In this neon lights drawing project, students learn about value and color contrast by creating neon light effects using bright, bold colors on a dark background.
+This acrylic painting lesson not only reinforces their understanding of color theory but also allows them to experiment with color in a way that feels fresh and exciting, helping to cement these concepts in a memorable and creative manner.
+I often swith this out for my oil pastel version of the same lesson depending on what supplies I have more of that year.

 Finally, bring it all together with lessons on perspective and painting.
 Sometimes, I teach these before shading, but often I save them for last.
 Shading can be tedious and requires a lot of focus, so by the end of the semester, students appreciate something a little more fun and expressive to finish the year on a high note.